TaCodeTuesday/android-mobile-app/README.md

 #1.)
 Task’d

    - **Description**: Streamlines the group project experience by Allowing members to instantly gauge/track progress in a single mobile screen.
 Said members are assigned tasks with deadlines by a designated leader to accomplish the group project objective.
-Task’d gives students the power to gauge their progress and compare it to others.
+Task’d gives students the power to monitor their progress and compare it to others.
 This app maximizes group efficiency by organizing participation, thus allowing multi-tasking and flexible deadlines.
-Administrative responsibilities such as a score keeping system and failed task are delegated to Task’d that grade each member based on their performance.
+Administrative responsibilities such as a score keeping system and failed task resolution are delegated to Task’d, which then grades each member based on their performance.

    - **Category:** Productivity/Communication

-  - **Mobile:** Powerful management and monitoring tools being accessible while mobile is essential for critical projects.
-Task’d would allow users to instantly gauge their project’s progress and determine if their current course would lead to success.
+  - **Mobile:** Powerful management and monitoring tools being accessible anywhere is essential for critical projects.
+Task’d would allow users to receive updates on their project’s progress and determine if their current course would lead to success.
 Task’d pushes messages/notifications/reminders to group members.
 Anytime a Task is completed or submitted it is updated in real-time.

   - **Story:** Streamlines the group project and empowers members to track their progress in relation to others, monitor their results, and delegates leadership responsibilities such as deadline warnings and accountability resolution.